dozysun/timeout-timer/README.rst

     it support loop nesting, if use signal timer, outside timer will fired after the inside signal timer finish the work(raise exception or normal finish).

-    Signal timer can only work on main thread, if not on main thread use thread timer, thread timer may cost longer time than time out seconds settled if the timer's sub thread(user's function) is busy in a system call (time.sleep(), socket.accept()...), exception will fired after system call done.
+    Support signal timer and thread timer, signal timer can only work on main thread, if not on main thread use thread timer, thread timer may cost longer time than time out seconds settled if the timer's sub thread(user's function) is busy in a system call (time.sleep(), socket.accept()...), exception will fired after system call done.